Motorola Phone Cases and Screen Protectors Launching For New Smartphones

 Keep your new Motorola phone safer with trusted, everyday protective accessories, tailored to your device’s exact dimensions.

 OAK PARK, IL, UNITED STATES, March 29, 2021 /EINPresswire.com/ -- Salom Limited, Motorola’s official brand partner for charging and phone protection accessories, is pleased to announce new screen protectors and cases to accompany Motorola’s new 2021 portfolio of phones.
-These accessories bring trusted, everyday protection to Motorola’s new devices which include the moto g play (2021), moto g power (2021), moto g stylus (2021) and motorola one 5G ace.
+These accessories bring trusted, everyday protection to Motorola’s new moto g devices, including the recently launched moto g10, moto g30, moto g50, and moto g100.

 Motorola screen protectors and phone cases are designed to keep phones safe from daily threats like accidental drops and scratches without compromising the user experience with unnecessary bulk or poor design.